georgevigu/georgevigu/README.md

 ## Hi there 👋

-I’m currently working on getting my degree\
+I’m currently working on getting my degree.\
+\
 Looking for internships/junior positions.

 <!--